IrinaPIka/rsschool-cv-old/cv.md

-Irina Pika
+Name: Irina Pika

-irinapika@gmail.com

-Краткая информация о себе (ваша цель и приоритеты, подчеркните свои сильные стороны, расскажите о своём опыте работы, если опыта работы нет, расскажите о своём стремлении учиться и узнавать новое):
+Connection: irinapika@gmail.com, irina-pika#2934 (discord)

-I wish get new skills, upgrade my knowleges and change style my work.
-I want To learn work in command.
-An I want change my work.
+About: I wish get new skills, upgrade my knowleges and change style my work.
+I want to learn how work in command.
+And I want change my work.

-Навыки (языки программирования, фреймворки, методологии, системы контроля версий и инструменты разработки, которыми вы владеете)
+Photo:  see irinapika.jpg in this branch

-I am an php-developer, create and support web-site.
+Skills: I am an php-developer, I create and support web-site.
 I use as base Bitrix and Webasist SMS.

-Примеры кода.
-I don't have yet gith and any open collection of code.
-That project is my first attempt in that region. : )) But I have small site where is situated some primes of my interest: https://tri-stroki.ru/
+Code prime: Now I solve only first task in codewars.
+It lies in this branch as separated file (prime_of_code).
+I have small site where is situated some primes of my interest: https://tri-stroki.ru/

-Опыт работы.
-Junior Dev может перечислить учебные проекты с указанием использованных навыков и ссылками на исходный код.
-This some of sites, that I creat and support now: https://ikamin.ru, https://skigu.ru, https://azbuka-interior.ru/
+Experience.
+There are some of sites, that I create and support now: https://ikamin.ru, https://skigu.ru, https://azbuka-interior.ru/

-Образование (включая пройденные курсы и тренинги)  Novosibirsk State University, Mathematical department.
+Education: Novosibirsk State University, Mathematical department.
+I have some course by bitrix.

-Английский язык (уровень английского языка, если была языковая практика, расскажите о ней) I know some thousand words and read the books and text, but my gramma is worse.
-And becose I cannot speak : ((  Intermediate level.
+English level: I know some thousand words and can read the books and text, but my gramma is worse.
+My sadness, I cannot speak : ((  Intermediate level.